nlp-uoregon/mlmm-evaluation/README.md

 ```bash
 bash scripts/run.sh vi uonlp/okapi-vi-bloom
 ```

+## Acknowledgements
+Our framework inherited mostly from the great repo of [EleutherAI](https://github.com/EleutherAI/lm-evaluation-harness).
+Naturally, you should also cite their original paper and repo.

 ## Citation
 If you use the data, model or code in this repository, please cite: